fsprojects/fantomas/CONTRIBUTING.md

 In this guide, we will try to get you started and express our expectations in terms of potential contributions.<br />
 We hope to give you proper context about fixing bugs, expressing new ideas and the technical aspects.

-## What are we looking for?

-### Bug fixes

-The most welcome additions to the project are bug fixes.
-The philosophy behind this is that everyone should be able to fix their own bug.
-If we can achieve this as a community, we can share the workload and all benefit together.
-The project can move at a faster pace and improve as a whole.

-We strongly encourage people to embrace the reward of solving their own problems.
-We'll ask for a regression test when you fix a bug, to guarantee that you won't encounter the bug again.

-#### bug (soundness)

-Our goal is for Fantomas to be able to format all files out of the box without breaking correctness.
-It's very important to us that a new user's experience is smooth and at the very least results in correct code.
-Bugs labelled `bug (soundness)` all indicate places where a new user might bounce off Fantomas because it actually broke their code.
-We want to make sure users get a chance to explore the settings and tweak the style.
-If you can help us out by fixing a soundness bug, you can really help the project move forward.

-#### bug (stylistic)

-Besides breaking correctness another kind of bug is that the style of the output might not be what you expect.
-Bugs like this are labelled as `bug (stylistic)`.
-This includes cases where Fantomas breaks one of its own formatting rules or fails to respect one of its settings.

-Again, here: scratch your own itch.
-If something bothers you, the best cure is to try a take a stab at it yourself.

-### Adoption

-The dream is that every F# developer can use Fantomas at any time.
-This aspiration is an odyssey that might never be complete, but any step in that direction is most welcome.
-Try introducing automatic formatting in your project, at work, or in an open-source project.
-This tool will only improve by adoption.

-#### Sponsoring

-Fantomas grew significantly as a result of its first sponsorship deal with [G-Research](https://www.gresearch.co.uk/).
-It would still be in the dark ages if it weren't for this support.
-For that we will forever be grateful.
-If you want to help increase adoption by providing financial support, you can reach out to [sponsoring@fantomas.io](mailto:sponsoring@fantomas.io).

 ## What are we not looking for?

 ### Stylistic features